 Provide a linkage between the county assembly and the electorate on public service delivery

-County governments provide crucial public services, such as health care, agriculture, and pre-primary education.
-People care about public services and depend on the county governments to deliver them propely.
+County governments provide crucial public services, such as healthcare, agriculture, and pre-primary education.
+People care about public services and depend on the county governments to deliver them properly.

 The MCAs have a crucial role to ensure that the county government delivers services directly and ensuring there are enough funds for the provision of (these) services.